Join the lab

 Postdoctoral researchers

-A postdoctoral position is currently available in the Perception, Attention & Memory Lab of Dr. Viola Störmer at Dartmouth College (posted 09/2023).
+A postdoctoral position is currently available in the Perception, Attention & Memory Lab of Dr. Viola Störmer at Dartmouth College.
+This is a full-time position that lasts for two years with possible renewal for subsequent years.

-We are seeking highly qualified individuals with a recent or soon-to-be-acquired Ph.D. in a relevant field (e.g. Psychology, Neuroscience, Cognitive Science, Computer Science), strong quantitative and technical skills, and interests in perceptual cognition, working memory and selective attention, in particular the ability to suppress irrelevant information.
-Proficiency in programming is necessary (e.g., Matlab, Python, Javascript, or R).
+We are seeking highly qualified individuals who are eager to develop their own independent research program.
+Candidates should have a recent or soon-to-be-acquired Ph.D. in a relevant field (e.g. Cognitive Neuroscience, Psychology, Neuroscience, Cognitive Science, Computer Science), strong quantitative and technical skills, and an interest in perceptual cognition.
+Proficiency in programming is necessary (e.g., Matlab, Python, Javascript, R).
 Ideal postdoctoral scholars would have experience with psychophysical research AND either EEG, fMRI, or computational modeling techniques.

-Interested candidates should send a CV, a brief statement of research interests (~1 page), the expected date of availability, and the names and contact info of at least two references to viola.s.stoermer@dartmouth.edu
+Interested candidates should send a CV, a brief statement of research interests, the expected date of availability, and the names and contact info of at least two references to viola.s.stoermer@dartmouth.edu

 Salary is following the NIH guidelines.
 Applications from women, racial and ethnic minorities, and other individuals who are under-represented in the profession, are strongly encouraged to apply.